 My grandfather must have turned in his grave.
 He was the first Filipino Baptist minister in my hometown in the 1930s; fast forward to about 80 years later and his daughter – my mother – declared she wanted to do a visita iglesia in Manila.
 As a PK (pastor’s kid), Mom could count with one hand the times she had been inside a Catholic church.
 Perhaps because of this blog, she finally caught on to my fondness for religious art in these colonial era churches.

 “It’s not flat!”
 Karry, my Japanese friend, exclaimed as she was looking up at the ceiling of San Agustin Church in Manila.
 That one sentence proved that the church’s ceiling mural had fooled yet another gazer.
-And that is exactly what a trompe l’oeil (click here for the pronunciation) painting intends to do.
-The term is French for “deception of the eye.”
-It is a technique in visual arts that renders images on a flat surface to be realistically three-dimensional, and it has been used for centuries.
+And that was exactly what a trompe l’oeil (click here for the pronunciation) painting intended to do.
+French for “deception of the eye,” the visual art technique rendered images on a flat surface to be realistically three-dimensional, and it had been used for centuries.
 Kids, 3D was not invented by James Cameron.